-The test problems Eqs.
-(10)-(12), being linear, can have unlimitedly growing solutions, but usually the measured transport coefficients nevertheless show intervals, in which they are statistically stationary, in other words show "plateaus".
-If these are absent altogether, we disregard such a measurement, or try to improve it by lowering the time step or increasing the resolution.
+The test problems Equations (10)-(12), being linear, can have unlimitedly growing solutions, but usually the measured transport coefficients nevertheless show intervals in which they are statistically stationary, in other words, they show "plateaus."
+If these are absent altogether, we disregard such a measurement or try to improve it by lowering the time step or increasing the resolution.
 We reset the test solutions after regular intervals (typically every 15-20 turnover times in this study); see Hubbard et al. (2009) for a discussion.
 Each resetting interval hence contains an initial transient, which we remove from the analysis.
-If the coefficients also show non-stationary behavior towards the end of the resetting interval, these parts are removed, too.
+If the coefficients also show nonstationary behavior toward the end of the resetting interval, these parts are removed, too.

 2.4.
-Comments on fluctuations and averages
+Comments on Fluctuations and Averages

 The CTFM yields coefficients, which still depend on z and t.
-We usually present them as quantities that are additionally averaged over these coordinates, but we emphasize that the fluctuations in z and t can themselves be an intrinsic component of another class of dynamos, for example the incoherent α -shear dynamo (Vishniac & Brandenburg 1997).
-The fact that the mean-field coefficients, and hence also the mean fields, fluctuate in those remaining coordinates is a common feature of mean-field theory in cases lacking strong separation between the spatio-temporal scales of mean and fluctuating quantities.
-Dealing correctly with limited scale separation requires to take nonlocal effects properly into account (Brandenburg et al. 2008c; Rheinhardt & Brandenburg 2012; Brandenburg & Chatterjee 2018), but this does not at all compromise the usefulness of mean-field theory.
-The CTFM is without any modifications capable of dealing with scale dependence w.r.t. z via varying the wavenumber k_B , and in this paper we apply the kinematic CTFM to study scale dependence in the shear dynamo context.
-For temporal nonlocality, merely time-dependence (harmonic or exponential) has to be added to the specification of the test fields (25),(26).
+We usually present them as quantities that are additionally averaged over these coordinates, but we emphasize that the fluctuations in z and t can themselves be an intrinsic component of another class of dynamos, for example, the incoherent α shear dynamo (Vishniac & Brandenburg 1997).
+The fact that the mean-field coefficients, and hence also the mean fields, fluctuate in those remaining coordinates is a common feature of mean-field theory in cases lacking strong separation between the spatiotemporal scales of mean and fluctuating quantities.
+Dealing correctly with limited scale separation requires nonlocal effects to be properly taken into account (Brandenburg et al. 2008c; Rheinhardt & Brandenburg 2012; Brandenburg & Chatterjee2018), but this does not at all compromise the usefulness of mean-field theory.
+The CTFM, without any modifications, is capable of dealing with scale dependence w.r.t. z by varying the wavenumber k_B , and in this paper, we apply the kinematic CTFM to study scale dependence in the shear dynamo context.
+For temporal nonlocality, time-dependence (harmonic or exponential) merely has to be added to the specification of the test fields, Equations (25) and (26).

 2.5.
-Random forcing
+Random Forcing

 We utilize the standard random forcing as implemented in the PENCIL CODE (Pencil Code Collaboration et al. 2021), which employs white-in-time harmonics.
-Their wavevectors are chosen from a thin shell in \boldsymbol{k} space of radius $k{\rm f}$ further requiring that they fit into the computational domain.
-We also exclude the case $k_y=0$ to avoid a mean field or flow to be directly sustained.
+Their wavevectors are chosen from a thin shell in \mathbf{k} space of radius $k{\rm f}$, further requiring that they fit into the computational domain.
+We also exclude the case $k_y = 0$ to avoid a mean field or flow to be directly sustained.

 2.6.
-Suppression of the vorticity dynamo
+Suppression of the Vorticity Dynamo

-The runs with shear alone ($\Omega = 0$) are prone to a hydrodynamic instability, leading to the generation of mean flows and usually referred to as the vorticity dynamo (see, e.g. Elperin et al. 2003; Käpylä et al. 2009).
-As in Käpylä et al. (2020), we prefer to suppress these flows, to focus on studying the magnetic shear current effect in isolation.
-The procedure adopted there, namely subtracting xy averaged mean flows, is not a sufficient measure here as not all the mean flows are captured.
+The runs with shear alone $(\Omega = 0)$ are prone to a hydrodynamic instability, leading to the generation of mean flows and usually referred to as the vorticity dynamo (see, e.g., Elperin et al. 2003; Käpylä et al. 2009).
+As in Käpylä et al. (2020), we prefer to suppress these flows to focus on studying the magnetic shear-current effect in isolation.
+The procedure adopted there, namely subtracting xy-averaged mean flows, is not a sufficient measure here as not all the mean flows are captured.
 Hence, we turn to another method, namely suppressing the vorticity dynamo by adding a small amount of rotation to the system.
-For Ω and S of opposite sign, which is the standard case in galactic and accretion disks, we would be limited to the range where $q \equiv -S/\Omega < 2$, as at the upper limit the flow would become Rayleigh unstable.
+For Ω and S of opposite signs, which is the standard case in galactic and accretion disks, we would be limited to the range where $q \equiv -S/\Omega < 2$, as at the upper limit the flow would become Rayleigh unstable.
 If we, however, choose the same sign, hence a negative q, we can avoid this limitation.
-Here, we investigate values of q in the range [-40, ..., -10], and choose the maximum value that still suppresses the vorticity dynamo, but does not yet significantly affect the test field measurements; see Sect.
-3.2.1.
+Here, we investigate values of q in the range [-40, \dots , -10] and choose the maximum value that still suppresses the vorticity dynamo, but does not yet significantly affect the test-field measurements; see Section 3.2.1.